josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🎶_Banned_Broadcasts_Cooperative/➰_appeasement_loop_policing_bias.md

 The actual two-tier divide sustains appeasement: the poor are punished for expression, while the powerful are indulged — until their violence becomes too embarrassing to ignore.

-You are not policed more because you are white, but rather, because you are viewed as a lower social class.
+You are not policed more *because you are white*, but rather, _**because you are viewed as a lower social class**_.

 If someone tells you it is because you are white *only*, they are misleading you, whether they mean to or not.

-It is common in our country's history to mislead the people who are deemed "less than", and to encourage us to be angry at each other.
+It is common in our country's history to mislead the people who are deemed *"less than"*, and to encourage us to be angry at each other.

-This is to prevent us bringing our energy to advocate for real change for us all.
+**This is to prevent us bringing our energy to advocate for real change for us all.**

 That's not communism.
 That is an underlying principle of being a liberal democracy, post-Enlightenment.